 Film and games

 See the world on screen and under the stars this summer.
 Film fans rejoice every year for the sci-fi, horror, fantasy and other genre films at the Fantasia International Film Festival, from July 11 to August 1, including free outdoor screenings.
 The RIDM and CINEMANIA Francophone Film Festival both screen films in parks citywide all summer and the Film Noir au Canal cult crime film fest screens classic movies on the banks of the Lachine Canal.
-The Mondial des Jeux Loto-Québec festival of free games challenges players of all ages in video games, board games, physically challenging activities and more, from July 18 to 29.
 And free for kids under 10 and inexpensive for teens and adults, JACKALOPE at the Esplanade of the Olympic Park entertains with action sports, live music, food trucks and more, from August 16 to 18.
 And the Esplanade of the Olympic Park also hosts Fiesta Olympica every Sunday evening, free parties that combine dancing, food and Latin beats.

 Parks, picnics and markets